PiBrewing/craftbeerpi4-documentation/master/examples/example-Braumeister.md

 {% endhint %}

 ### Actors
 First you should define your actors for the Braumeister.
 You need one for the heating element and one for the pump.
-In casde you want to run a magnetic valve for the automated cooldown, You need to add another actor for the magnetic valve.
+In case you want to run a magnetic valve for the automated cooldown, You need to add another actor for the magnetic valve.

 ![Braumeister Actors](../../.gitbook/assets/cbpi4-Example1-BM-Actors.png)